Make your Work Grounds Tobacco-Free

 What everyone should know about Tobacco-Free Grounds

-- More than 71% of Capital District region residents believe that areas around bulding entry ways should be tobacco-free—including more than half of all current smokers.
+- More than 71% of Capital District region residents believe that areas around building entry ways should be tobacco-free—including more than half of all current smokers.

 - Tobacco-free grounds reduce loitering, cigarette litter and fire hazards.